 55+ Communities in Tampa

 The region is home to the two largest 55+ communities in Florida, Sun City Center and Kings Point, which both act more as their own towns than 55+ communities.
-The Tampa area is also home to several highly rated communities like Valencia Lakes, Del Webb Bexley, and Medley at Mirada.
+The Tampa area is also home to several highly rated communities like Valencia Lakes, Del Webb Bexley, and Mirada.

 7. Pembroke Pines, Florida